Last Updated on June 10, 2021 by Jim Ferri

 But this time I wanted to see it in a more relaxed way, and have time to peel back a bit of the veneer of the city.
 I surely would revisit several of the old places I liked, maybe viewing them from a new perspective, but I also planned to unearth some new ones without the gun of time pointed at my head.

-For my two days in Amsterdam I booked myself a room for three nights at the three-star Alexander Hotel, chosen since it is located in a nice upscale area near the Museumplein, where much of the world’s great art is gathered in a group of wonderful museums.
+For my 2 days in Amsterdam I booked myself a room for three nights at the three-star Alexander Hotel, chosen since it is located in a nice upscale area near the Museumplein, where much of the world’s great art is gathered in a group of wonderful museums.

 My room was quite small, just six-feet wide and a third-of-a-bowling alley in length, but it was clean and quite suitable as my base of operations.